hris-front-end-team/demo-azure-active-directory-wsfederation/README.md

 1. Sign in when prompted.

+    User name: `john.doe@soloydenkogmail.onmicrosoft.com`

+    Password: `M@m@M1@!`

-1. Observe the response from the WebAPI.
+2. Observe the response from the WebAPI.
 It should say the GMT/UTC time in the response body.

-1. Inspect the cookies set for `localhost`.
+3. Inspect the cookies set for `localhost`.

 When switching between the demo variants, it's recommended to close browser and manually delete the remaining `localhost` cookies to ensure a "clean" run.